-To maintain satisfactory academic progress at the College, students seeking either a baccalaureate or associate degree must achieve a minimum GPA of 2.0 each semester.
+To maintain satisfactory academic progress at the College, students seeking either a baccalaureate or an associate degree must achieve a minimum GPA of 2.0 each semester.
 Successful completion of a course is defined as a grade of "A," "B," "C" or "D" except for those courses which specifically require a grade of "C" or higher for successful completion.
-Limited-access programs may have additional standards that take precedent.
+Limited-access programs may have additional standards that take precedence.

 A. Good Standing: Students who achieve at least a 2.0 GPA each semester and have at least a 2.0 cumulative GPA will be in Good Standing.